 - The Consumer Product Safety Commission has concluded that ALL-TERRAIN VEHICLES (ATVs) may present a risk of DEATH or SEVERE INJURY in certain circumstances.
-While accidents may occur for many reasons: - As of September, 2020, the year 2017 is the most recent year of reporting for fatalities that CPSC considers complete.
-CPSC is aware of 1,697 people, including many children, have died in accidents associated with ATVs during a 3-year period from 2015 through 2017. - Many people have become severely paralyzed or suffered severe internal injuries as a result of accidents associated with ATVs. - Every month, thousands of people are treated in hospital emergency rooms for injuries received while riding an ATV. - You should be aware than AN ATV IS NOT A TOY AND CAN BE HAZARDOUS TO OPERATE.
+While accidents may occur for many reasons: - As of September, 2021, the year 2018 is the most recent year of reporting for fatalities that CPSC considers complete.
+CPSC is aware of 1,591 people, including many children, have died in accidents associated with ATVs during a 3-year period from 2016 through 2018. - Many people have become severely paralyzed or suffered severe internal injuries as a result of accidents associated with ATVs. - Every month, thousands of people are treated in hospital emergency rooms for injuries received while riding an ATV. - You should be aware than AN ATV IS NOT A TOY AND CAN BE HAZARDOUS TO OPERATE.
 An ATV handles differently from other vehicles, including motorcycles and cars.
 A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills and over obstacles, if you fail to take proper precautions. - Read this manual carefully and completely before operating your ATV.
-Make sure you understand all instructions. - For Type 1 ATVs, Category G (General Use) ATV.
-An ATV intended for recreational and/or utility use by an operator age 16 or older. - Pay attention to the warning and notice labels on the ATV. - Never operate an ATV without proper training or instruction.
+Make sure you understand all instructions. - Always follow the age recommendation: An operator 14, 15 years of age or older under adult supervision, or by an operator 16 years of age or older. - Pay attention to the warning and notice labels on the ATV. - Never operate an ATV without proper training or instruction.
 For a training course, please consult a dealer or visit argoxtv.com for a link to RIDER SAFETY. - This ATV is designed for a single rider, do not carry a passenger. - This ATV is designed exclusively for off-road use.
 It is not designed, properly equipped or licensed to be safely operated on public streets and highways. - This ATV complies with all applicable off-road noise level and spark arrester laws and regulations in effect at the time of manufacture. - Please check your local riding laws and regulations before operating this ATV. - For your safety, follow and understand all CAUTIONS, WARNINGS and LABELS contained in this Operator's Manual. - For your safety, watch the safety video provided with your ATV. - Keep this Operator's Manual with your ATV at all times for reference.
 FAILURE TO FOLLOW THE WARNINGS and CAUTIONS CONTAINED IN THIS MANUAL CAN RESULT IN SERIOUS INJURY OR DEATH.